Policy 4-004: University of Utah Information Security Policy.

 - Acceptable Use

 University IT Resources, Information Systems, and Electronic Resources shall be used for legitimate patient care, instructional, research, administrative, public service, and approved contract purposes.
 Personal use of IT Resources, Information Systems, and Electronic Resources may be authorized if the use does not interfere with either the University’s or the User's ability to carry out University business and does not violate the terms of any University regulation.
-The use of IT Resources, Information Systems, and Electronic Resources is subject to University regulation.
-University IT Resources, Information Systems, and Electronic Resources shall not be used for activities that reasonably could be considered harassing, obscene, or threatening by the recipient or another viewer.
+The use of IT Resources, Information Systems, and Electronic Resources is subject to University regulation and must not violate the Ethical Standards and Code of Conduct.

 - IT Resource and Information System Use